-The goal is to get a full Linux environment running on minimal power.
+The goal is to get a full Linux environment running on minimal power in something like a mobile phone package.

 Q: What's a full Linux environment?
 A: For the purposes of this discussion, we'll say it's a well supported distribution running with a conventional window manager, good enough CPU, RAM, disk, screen, keyboard and mouse to do normal day-to-day task including development.